prividentity/PrivateIdentity-Oldd/Cluster-Setup.md

     e.g kubectl create secret tls privateidentity.org --key ~/download/privateidentity.org.key --cert ~/Download/privateidentity.org.crt

 ## Deploy the Cluster Autoscaler
+## HPA
+The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics)
 ### To deploy the Cluster Autoscaler

      cd $HOME/pb/kubernetes/deployment
      . ./setup_autoscale.sh

-### Setup Autoscaling for both Applications

-## HPA
-The Horizontal Pod Autoscaler automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU utilization (or, with custom metrics support, on some other application-provided metrics)

 ### To setup pod Autoscaling follow below commands and also change min and max number as per your needs.